ahmadajmi/learning-javascript/chapter3.md

 ahmad.foo; // => 'foo'
 ```

 For the methods inside the constructor, it's recommended to the `hi` method to the prototype of the `Person`.
-Th eproblem is every time you call the `new Person()` a new function is created in the memory and this is inefficient because `say()` method doesn't change from one instance to the next.
+The problem is every time you call the `new Person()` a new function is created in the memory and this is inefficient because `say()` method doesn't change from one instance to the next.

 So next time reusable members such as methods should be added to the prototype.